ror-community/ror-site/content/blog/2025-12-12-ror-earthscope-organizational-partnerships.md

 {{< figure src="/img/blog/earthscope/myanmar-shakemovie.gif" class="blog-figure" alt="Earthquake GIF." caption="Part of a Global ShakeMovie for an earthquake in Myanmar, [https://doi.org/10.17611/dp/23119472](https://doi.org/10.17611/dp/23119472)" >}}

+All but one of the organizations listed in Table 1 had ROR IDs when we started this project, and these were added to the DataCite DOI metadata as creator identifiers.
+The Global CMT Project became a community facility during 2020 and a ROR ID was created for the facility during this project, making it possible to add a creator identifier to over 72,000 datasets created by The CMT Project.

 {{< callout icon="no-icon" >}}

 ### Defensive metadata tip for organizations